We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-- Your time availability (full time or nights and weekends?)
+- Your time availability (full-time or nights and weekends?)

-- Your current level of experience (on a scale of 1-10, how comfortable are you with…game developing)
+- Your current level of experience (on a scale of 1-10, how comfortable are you with… game developing)

 - Your end goal (hobby or jobby?)

-This is an important question that you need to answer for the sake of your own sanity (probably) and for the sake of honing in on a couple skills (definitely).
+This is an important question that you need to answer for the sake of your own sanity (probably) and for the sake of honing in on a couple of skills (definitely).

 Say a studio is looking for a 3D animator or an assistant character developer.

-If you specialize in 3D animation, and your portfolio shows 3D animation, and your resume talks about your 3D animation experience…they’re probably going to pick you over your peer who has a general “game developer” resume and portfolio and scattered development experience.
+If you specialize in 3D animation, and your portfolio shows 3D animation, and your resume talks about your 3D animation experience…they’re probably going to pick you over your peer who has a general “game developing” resume and portfolio and scattered development experience.